Customer Experience Optimization

 But how can you use personalization to deliver value and drive more conversions?
 Let’s get into some nitty-gritty!

-Businesses must ensure that their current technology platforms are capable to handle data, segmentation, and automation, which is evidently the basic requirement for any effective personalization campaign to successfully run.
+Businesses must ensure that their current technology platforms are capable of handling data, segmentation, and automation, which is evidently the basic requirement for any effective personalization campaign to successfully run.
 Having the right technology in place also helps free up time and resources by automating tedious processes or segregating and analyzing huge data sets.
 Some personalization technologies a business must invest in include:

 - Data collection